 Most of this work was written between and around a busy professional life that included two decades in federal government as an appellate lawyer and executive with EPA and other agencies, in the Carter White House, and as Congressional Fellow to Rep. Andrew Maguire (D-NJ) and the late Sen. Edward M. Kennedy (D-MA).
 The busy part carried on through private practice at national or regional law firms.
 It has declined only slightly through my current activities as an environmental / transactions lawyer and solar energy developer.

 I received honors degrees from the University of Pennsylvania and Harvard Law School and an M.Litt. in English Language and Literature (concentration: theatre) from Oxford University, where I was a Penn Thouron Fellow for two years.
 These credentials are less important than the worlds they opened up.
 For that, for the generosity of the Thouron family, and for feedback from the Federal Poets group and other committed readers, I remain grateful.

-"Pawprints," Jazz Composition by Katrine Suwalski, Lyrics by Michael Levin -- World Premiere, Paradise Jazz Club, Copenhagen, 9/17/14.
+"Pawprints," Jazz Composition by Katrine Suwalski, Lyrics by Michael Levin -- Premiere, Paradise Jazz Club, Copenhagen, 9/17/14.